wazuh/wazuh-documentation/source/compliance/nist/visualization-and-dashboard.rst

 Visualization and dashboard
 ===========================

 Wazuh offers a web dashboard for continuous data visualization and analysis.
-The Wazuh dashboard comes with out-of-the-box modules for: security events, regulatory compliance, detected vulnerable applications, file integrity monitoring, configuration assessment results, and cloud infrastructure monitoring.
+The Wazuh dashboard comes with out-of-the-box modules for: threat hunting, regulatory compliance, detected vulnerable applications, file integrity monitoring, configuration assessment results, and cloud infrastructure monitoring.
 It helps perform forensic and historical alert analyses.

 The :doc:`Wazuh dashboard </getting-started/components/wazuh-dashboard>` assists in meeting the following NIST 800-53 controls: